uw-thalesians/project-website/README.md

 This is the repository where our project landing page will be maintained.
 This is not the website for our actual application.

 ## [Setup](#setup)
 This repository is setup to host a GitHub Pages site.
-This site can be accessed at: www.capstone.perceptia.info.
-Please note, when sharing a link to this site, please share uw-thalesians.github.io as this is the persistent link.
-After January 2020, the domain perceptia.info will expire and this website will only be accessible from uw-thalesians.github.io.
+This site can be accessed at: uw-thalesians.github.io/project-website.
+Please note, when sharing a link to this site, please share uw-thalesians.github.io/project-website as this is the persistent link.
+After January 2020, the domain perceptia.info will expire and this website will only be accessible from uw-thalesians.github.io/project-website.
+This site will resolve to www.capstone.perceptia.info.

 After June 2019, the subdomain hosting for this GitHub Pages site should be removed.